shaisachs/the-check/README.md

 Except it wasn’t behaving like a basic program.

 She searched a name to test something and the program suggested three others who were frequent booth-sharing companions.
-Except she hadn't asked it to.
+Except she hadn’t asked it to.
 And none of their checks indicated anything about booth-sharing.

 “Odd,” Augusta murmured.